 Gail Decker, XXYY Project Volunteer and AXYS Board Member

 Gail Decker currently splits her time between several volunteer organizations.
 The Staten Island Developmental Disabilities Council, The Staten Island JCC and AXYS/XXYY Project.
-She is a co-chair for the Family Supports and Services Committee for SIDDC, AXYS Board member (also partners with Larry Rakowski on the management of the XXYY Project operations and the AXYS Fundraising Committee).
+She is a co-chair for the Family Supports and Services Committee for SIDDC and AXYS Board member as well as assisting with the management of the XXYY Project operations and the AXYS Fundraising Committee.
 She also serves as a committee member of the SIJCC for People With Disabilities Committee.

 She has two sons.
-Brandon Romandetti is her XXYY guy and Christopher Romandetti Jr., who was recently married and lives in Jersey City, NJ.
-Her husband Bill Decker completes the family picture and we live in Staten Island, NY.
+Brandon Romandetti is her XXYY guy and Christopher Romandetti Jr., who is married and lives in Jersey City, NJ.
+Her husband Bill Decker completes the family picture and they live in Staten Island, NY.

 Carol Vigo, Volunteer, Australia coordinator